-- Legal Perspective.
-Once the SEC has declared the registration statement effective, sales of securities subject to the registration statement may be made, provided that the confirmation of the sale is preceded by the filing with the SEC of the final prospectus meeting the requirement of the Securities Act. - Pricing.
-After the SEC declares the registration statement effective, the issuer and the underwriters will negotiate and agree on the final pricing terms and size of the offering based on the indications of interest that the underwriters received from investors during the road show, and then sign the underwriting agreement.
+• Legal perspective.
+Once the SEC has declared the registration statement effective, sales of securities subject to the registration statement may be made, provided that the confirmation of the sale is preceded by the filing with the SEC of the final prospectus meeting the requirement of the Securities Act.

+- Pricing.
+After the SEC declares the registration statement effective, the issuer and the underwriters will negotiate and agree on the final pricing terms and size of the offering based on the indications of interest that the underwriters have received from investors during the road show, and then sign the underwriting agreement.
 At this point, the auditors will also deliver their comfort letter to the underwriters.
 The final pricing terms of the offering will be inserted into the final prospectus which then will be filed with the SEC within two business days of pricing and sent to investors to confirm sales.
-For considerations relating to pricing, see Changes to Your IPO on Pricing Day. - Settlement.
-The settlement of the offering will normally occur on the third business day after the date of pricing (known as T+3), unless the securities are priced after 4:30 pm eastern time, in which case the settlement date will be the fourth business day.
-The SEC adopted new rules (effective in September 2017) that require securities trades to settle regularly within two trading days of the date of sale.
-But since the rule allows for a longer settlement period as long as the contracting parties have agreed to the longer settlement period at the time of the trade, it remains to be seen whether the market will adopt a T+2 settlement period convention for securities offerings.
+For considerations relating to pricing, see IPO Changes on Pricing Day. - Settlement.
+The settlement of the offering will normally occur on the second or third business day after the date of pricing (known as T+2 or T+3).
+In September 2017, the SEC adopted rules that require securities trades to settle regularly within two trading days of the date of sale, but allow for a longer settlement period as long as the contracting parties have agreed to the longer settlement period at the time of the trade.
 At the closing, once the opinions of counsel, negative assurance letters, bring-down comfort letter, and other closing document are delivered to the underwriters, the underwriter will wire the purchase price to the issuer, and the issuer will issue the securities to the underwriters.
 The underwriters in turn will distribute the securities to the investors.
 For information on disclosure of an alternative settlement cycle, see Alternative Settlement Cycle Disclosure.